Funding supports returning visitor experiences

 The uniqueness of the ferry, coupled with its location and wildlife, attracts significant numbers of passengers interested in watching local seals, dolphins, herons, otters and notably the resident sea eagles.

-Just prior to lockdown, the Isle of Skye Community Interest Company opened a new visitor centre at the Glenelg slipway to house their ticket office, a cafe with teas and coffees, and a place to provide history and heritage information.
-To support confidence and as part of welcoming back visitors, they’re using a £9,600 capital tourism grant from HIE to invest in additional outdoor seating, signage and sanitisation equipment.
+The Isle of Skye Community Interest Company opened a new visitor centre at the Glenelg slipway to house their ticket office, a cafe with teas and coffees, and a place to provide history and heritage information.
+They used a £9,600 capital tourism grant from HIE to invest in additional outdoor seating, signage and sanitisation equipment.

 General manager Jo Crawford, said: "The outdoor seating and improved facilities funded by the HIE grant has greatly increased the number of visitors and locals being able to enjoy the café and views afforded at the Shore Station and is really having a positive effect on revenue."